MSFT Microsoft

 Valuation

-On a multiple basis, the company trades at trailing P/E of 23.36, forward P/E of 20.46, PEG of 1.44.
+On a multiple basis, the company trades at trailing P/E of 26.89, forward P/E of 24.48, PEG of 1.51.
 Forward P/E is broadly in line with trailing, suggesting analysts are not projecting a material change in profitability over the coming year.
-The PEG reading here is low enough to suggest investors are not being asked to overpay for the growth embedded in analyst estimates.
-The company carries an aggregate current ratio of 1.39, pointing to constrained near-term balance sheet coverage.
+At this PEG level, valuation is defensible given the growth outlook, though there is limited margin of safety against estimate disappointments.
+The company carries an aggregate current ratio of 1.23, pointing to constrained near-term balance sheet coverage.
 The valuation setup is broadly consistent with a market that is pricing growth without being reckless about it — a balanced but not cautious stance.

 Margins & Cash Generation

-The margin stack reads as follows: gross margin sits at 68.59%, operating margin at 46.67%, and free cash flow margin at 25.34%.
+The margin stack reads as follows: gross margin sits at 67.94%, operating margin at 46.78%, and free cash flow margin at 20.19%.
 Gross margins at this level typically indicate businesses with structural pricing advantages and low direct cost sensitivity.
 At this level, operating margins reflect businesses with genuine scalability and above-average cost control.
-The company's FCF margin is a standout — reflecting businesses where accounting profits translate cleanly into real cash generation.
+FCF margins are constructive here, reflecting the company that generate cash reliably after reinvestment requirements.
 Viewed together, these readings indicate a company that converts revenue into both earnings and cash with discipline.

 Growth & Forward Outlook